Honorary Order of the Palm

 The Honorary Order of the Palm (Dutch: Ere-Orde van de Palm) is a military and civil state decoration of the Republic of Suriname.
 The Order was instituted in 1975 at the independence of Suriname and replaced the Dutch Order of Orange-Nassau.
 It is awarded to individuals for special service in the civil or military field.
-The order is also eligible for foreigners.
+Foreigners are also eligible for this order.
 The president of Suriname is the Grand Master of the order.

 Classes

 The Honorary Order of the Palm has two divisions, civil and military, the latter denoted by crossed swords on both the badge and the star.

 The following five Classes exist, plus two medals:

-Grand Cordon (Grootlint), who wears the badge on a sash on the right shoulder, plus the star on the left side of the chest;

-Grand Officer (Grootofficier), who wears a badge on a necklet, plus a star on the left side of the chest;

-Commander (Commandeur), who wears the badge on a necklet;

-Officer (Officier), who wears the badge on a ribbon with rosette on the left side of the chest;

-Knight (Ridder), who wears the badge on a ribbon on the left side of the chest.